 #2: The Airplane Hitch over Malta

-Hitchhiking an airplane is off my bucketlist now.
-After turning him down, he obviously didn’t fly me to France in order to see my family – which I made up with by hitchhiking real fast through Sicily, Italy and Monaco.
+Doing an airplane hitch over Malta or elsewhere are off my bucket list now.
+After turning him down, he obviously didn’t honor his promise to fly me to France in order to see my family.
+I made up for this time loss by hitchhiking real fast through Sicily, Italy, and Monaco.
 Not a day after this incident, I saw him hanging with a prostitute in the marina.
-I guess everybody got what they needed.
+(At least, she was definitely not his daughter.)

 I guess he got what he needed.
 I hope the asshole paid her well.
 In my heart I know he didn’t.